omnibor/bomsh/README.md

     $ grep -B1 -A3 CVElist outdir/bomsher_out/bomsh_logfiles/bomsh_search_jsonfile-details.json
     $ # the above should take only a few minutes, and the below may take tens of minutes
     $ wget https://buildinfos.debian.net/buildinfo-pool/s/sysstat/sysstat_11.7.3-1_all-amd64-source.buildinfo
-    $ bomsh/scripts/bomsh_rebuild_deb.py -f sysstat_11.7.3-1_all-amd64-source.buildinfo -d bomsh/scripts/sample_sysstat_cvedb.json -o outdir2 --syft_sbom
+    $ bomsh/scripts/bomsh_rebuild_deb.py -f sysstat_11.7.3-1_all-amd64-source.buildinfo -d bomsh/scripts/sample_sysstat_cvedb.json -o outdir2 --syft_sbom --mmdebstrap_no_cleanup
     $ grep -B1 -A3 CVElist outdir2/bomsher_out/bomsh_logfiles/bomsh_search_jsonfile-details.json

 Then explore and inspect all the output files in the outdir/bomsher_out directory, especially the outdir/bomsher_out/bomsh_logfiles/bomsh_hook_raw_logfile.sha1 file, which contains the list of build commands with details of output/input files that are recorded by the Bomsh tool.
+The omnibor_dir/metadata/bomsh/* files contain useful metadata collected by Bomsh.
+Also the bomsh_logfiles/bomsh_search_jsonfile* files contain the constructed OmniBOR tree with relevant metadata for the built RPM/DEB packages, the bomsh_logfiles/bomsh-index-* files contain the relevant package/blobs database, and the syft_sbom/omnibor.*.spdx* files contain the SPDX SBOM documents with ExternalRef OmniBOR identifier.

 Compile Bombash and Bomtrace from Source
 ----------------------------------------